Chupa56rus/ReadDirectory/README.md

 # ReadDirectory
-The application creates a list of file names from the selected directory
+The application creates a list of file names from the selected directory (Java FX)